Does Medicaid Cover Home Birth? 2026 State-by-State Guide

 Search for "midwife" or "nurse-midwife" in your state's Medicaid Managed Care Organization directory.
 Most states publish this online.
 The list will be incomplete but it's a starting point.

-Cross-reference with the local midwife directory
+Cross-reference with a midwife directory

 Use a directory like Home Birth Partners to find midwives in your area, then call each one and ask specifically: "Do you accept Medicaid?
 Are you currently enrolled with [your state's Medicaid program]?"
 Many midwives accept Medicaid case-by-case even if not officially enrolled.